ronan-develop/php_exercices/readme.md

 493193  -->  4 + 9 + 3 + 1 + 9 + 3 = 29  -->  2 + 9 = 11  -->  1 + 1 = 2
 ```

+6. Our football team has finished the championship.
+Our team's match results are recorded
+   in a collection of strings.
+Each match is represented by a string in the format "x:y",
+   where x is our team's score and y is our opponents score
+   For example: ["3:1", "2:2", "0:1", ...]
+   Points are awarded for each match as follows:
+   if x > y: 3 points (win)
+   if x < y: 0 points (loss)
+   if x = y: 1 point (tie)

 [//]: # (https://www.w3resource.com/php-exercises/php-array-exercises.php)